 The corporation shall be governed by a board of directors consisting of not more than eleven (11) representatives.
 The board shall consist of one (1) representative from each of Vermont’s five (5) regions, including the Central, Northeast, Northwest, Southeast, and Southwest, as established by the Vermont Superintendents’ Association.
 The remaining directors should include a diverse representation from, but not limited to, higher education, state government, telecommunications and technology based organizations.

 As prescribed by 11B VSA Section 8.03, at no time shall the number of directors be less than three (3).

 Directors shall be individuals and must reside in the state of Vermont or be a person with an identifiable interest in information technology and the Vermont education system.

-All At-Large directors shall be elected at the annual meeting.
-Each regional representative shall be elected by a representation of the regions prior to the Annual Meeting.
-A director’s term of office shall be two years, with terms of one-half of the board expiring on December 31 immediately following the annual meeting.
+A director’s term of office shall be two years, with terms of one-half of the board expiring after the election of new directors immediately following the annual meeting.